mcandre/linters/README.md

 [Code Climate](https://codeclimate.com/) is a paid web service for automatically generating code quality reports.

+[Web Package Update Checker](https://github.com/fulldecent/web-puc) validates web projects to ensure they use the latest available versions of web packages (like Bootstrap, Font Awesome, JQuery).

 ## Android

 [lint](http://developer.android.com/tools/help/lint.html) is a tool for static analysis of Android projects.